bhaveshdangi/crypto-api/README.md

 ```
 http://localhost:9090/api/h2-console
 ```
-with admin/admin as a database username and password
+with `admin/admin` as a database username and password and `jdbc:h2:mem:crypto-db` as JDBC URL